 - Ahsan Manzil O Dhakar Nawab: Oitihasik Ruprekha – Dr. Muhammad Alamgir

 Share this article with friends by clicking any button below.
 Let them know about amazing Bangladesh, which is one of the least traveled destinations in the world.
 Share now!

 - 13 Places to visit in Dhaka you can't miss on your trip

 - 7 Best things to do in Dhaka for the ultimate experience

-- Sadarghat: The chaotic and dynamic river port of Dhaka
+- Sadarghat: The live and vibrant river port and waterfront of Old Dhaka

-- Dhakeshwari Temple: The center of Hindu religion in Dhaka
+- Dhakeshwari Temple: The center of Hindu religion and festival in Old Dhaka

-- Bangladesh National Parliament: Great architecture of Louis Kahn in Dhaka
+- Bangladesh Parliament Building: A stunning architecture of Louis Kahn in Dhaka

 - 16 Top Bangladeshi food you must try on your visit